 Make complicated problems easier to tackle by breaking them into multiple manageable issues.
-For instance, a subscriber may call to find out about a fee that’s on their regular invoice, then suddenly blurt out that they can’t ever get online to play “League of Legends” at 7 pm on a work night, and explode about how difficult it is to connect with anyone at your WISP
+For instance, a subscriber may call to find out about a fee that’s on their regular invoice, then suddenly blurt out that they can’t ever get online to play “League of Legends” at 7 pm on a work night, and explode about how difficult it is to connect with anyone at your WISP.

-That’s at least three problems rolled into one, so break them up to resolve them one at a time.
+That’s three problems rolled into one, so break them up to resolve them one at a time.
 If your subscriber jumps around to different issues, pull them back to the one issue you’re working on before moving onto the next.

 - Follow-up When You Say You Will